'Become A Researcher'

 This is the second video series from Enhance Science, a visual media project produced by the DPC Coordination and Evaluation Center (CEC) at the University of California, Los Angeles.
 The first series, “Face of Science,” was released in 2021 and featured 10 undergraduate researchers pursuing scientific careers.
 Through telling the stories of real scientists from different walks of life, Enhance Science aims to visualize inclusive excellence in science, technology, engineering, math and medicine (STEMM).

-“Become A Researcher” premiered on YouTube and the Enhance Science website on Feb.
-8 and more episodes will be released through the summer.
-To stay updated, follow Enhance Science on Twitter, Facebook and Instagram and subscribe to the newsletter
+“Become A Researcher” is available on YouTube and the Enhance Science website.
+To stay updated, follow Enhance Science on Twitter, Facebook and Instagram

 Read below to learn about the five researchers featured in the series: Juan Castillo, Cecilia Hinojosa, J. Zak Peet, Halaevalu Vakalahi and Keith Norris.